kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 server specifies all the unknown or duplicate fields that the API server has detected.

+The field validation level is set by the `fieldValidation` query parameter.

+{{< note >}}
+If you submit a request that specifies an unrecognized field, and that is also invalid for a different reason (for example, the request provides a string value where the API expects an integer for a known field), then the API server responds with a 400 Bad Request error, but will not provide any information on unknown or duplicate fields (only which fatal error it encountered first).

+You always receive an error response in this case, no matter what field validation level you requested.
+{{< /note >}}

 Tools that submit requests to the server (such as `kubectl`), might set their own defaults that are different from the `Warn` validation level that the API server uses by default.

 The `kubectl` tool uses the `--validate` flag to set the level of field validation.
-Historically `--validate` was used to toggle client-side validation on or off as a boolean flag.
-Since Kubernetes 1.25, kubectl uses server-side field validation when sending requests to a server with this feature enabled.
-Validation will fall back to client-side only when it cannot connect to an API server with field validation enabled.
 It accepts the values `ignore`, `warn`, and `strict` while also accepting the values `true` (equivalent to `strict`) and `false` (equivalent to `ignore`).
 The default validation setting for kubectl is `--validate=true`, which means strict server-side field validation.

+When kubectl cannot connect to an API server with field validation (API servers prior to Kubernetes 1.27), it will fall back to using client-side validation.
+Client-side validation will be removed entirely in a future version of kubectl.

+{{< note >}}

+Prior to Kubernetes 1.25  `kubectl --validate` was used to toggle client-side validation on or off as a boolean flag.

+{{< /note >}}

 ## Dry-run